AngelBiskupovic/FML_Competition2020/jfml2020_sample/README.md

-# JFML2020 Sample Codes
+# JFML2020 Sample Code

-This is an Eclipse project for a sample for JFML competition.
+This is an Eclipse project providing sample code for a  JFML competition.
  _[FML-based Machine Learning Competition for Human and Smart Machine Co-Learning on Game of Go @ WCCI2020](http://oase.nutn.edu.tw/wcci2020-fmlcompetition/overview.php)_.

 The sample package is placed at "src/main".
-The "jfml" package is original package of the _[JFML library](https://www.uco.es/JFML/)_.
+The "jfml" package is the original package of the _[JFML library](https://www.uco.es/JFML/)_.
 You can execute a sample with the sample package and the original JFML library.

-The simplest way is to download or clone "[FML_Competition2020](https://github.com/CI-labo-OPU/FML_Competition2020.git)" and open the folder "jfml2020_sample" from Eclipse.
+The simplest way to run the code is to download or clone "[FML_Competition2020](https://github.com/CI-labo-OPU/FML_Competition2020.git)" and open the folder "jfml2020_sample" from Eclipse.

 The package Explore in Eclipse will be as follows: